-If IMB has what you need to handle your everyday banking transactions, you can start your application now by clicking on “Go to Site”.
+If IMB has what you need to handle your everyday banking transactions, you can start your application online.
 There is no need to become a member first, as activating your account assumes membership into the credit union.
 There are other eligibility criteria to take into consideration before you can begin your online application:

 - Minimum age.
 IMB does not make any specification for how old you must be to open this account.

 - Residency requirements.
 At this time only residents of Victoria (VIC), Queensland (QLD), South Australia (SA) and the Australian Capital Territory (ACT) are able to become a member of the IMB credit union.
 In order to open your account, you must be a resident of Australia, but cannot be a tax resident or citizen of the United States.